 - A child who has been sick during the night should not attend the Children's Centre the following day - Children with infectious diseases should not attend the service.
-This helps to reduce the spread of infection. - A notice informing all parents of an infectious disease outbreak/incidence will be displayed in a prominent place and all parents will be informed verbally. - If a child contracts an infectious disease/virus, it is important for the parent to inform the childcare staff as soon as possible(see list below) - In the case of a high temperature, vomiting, diarrhoea or other symptoms of illness the parent/guardian will be contacted and requested to collect the child.
-On failing to contact the parent/guardian the emergency contact person named on the child's registration form will be contacted. - Children who are on anti-biotics may not attend the centre for the first 2 days of their medication
+This helps to reduce the spread of infection. - A notice informing all parents of an infectious disease outbreak/incidence will be displayed in a prominent place and all parents will be informed verbally. - If a child contracts an infectious disease/virus, it is important for the parent to inform the childcare staff as soon as possible(see list below) - In the case of vomiting, diarrhoea or other symptoms of illness the parent/guardian will be contacted and requested to collect the child.
+On failing to contact the parent/guardian the emergency contact person named on the child's registration form will be contacted.
+Children with vomiting and diarrhoea or other contagious illness should remain home for 48 hours after the symptoms have stopped. - Children who are on anti-biotics may not attend the centre for the first 2 days of their medication happening we will administer medicine if a child's temperature is between 36.8°C and 38°C (100.4°F).
+Therefore in the case that a child presents with a high temperature outside the normal range, the following procedures will take place